fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 just plug them in to the working code and this has been a massive help to me many times.

-## How should developers handle disagreements with managers and navigate decision-making in tech teams?
+## How should developers handle disagreements with managers?

+# How to navigate decision-making in tech teams?
 ## What Would You Say to a CEO Who Belittles Your Work?
 ## How to Deal with Impostor Syndrome in Software Development?
 ## What Should You Know Before Starting Your Own IT Company?